AMEND09/CodePlotter/README.md

 - View the toolpath for each file in different colors.
 - Toggle visibility for individual files.
 - See the combined bounds of all visible files.
+- Smooth zooming that keeps grid and design aligned.

 ---